ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 # Configuring factory data for nRF Connect examples

 Factory data is a set of parameters written to flash by a device's manufacturer during the manufacturing process.
 All of them are written to the non-volatile memory (persistent storage) of microcontroller storage and are protected against rewriting by the software.
-These parameters should be the same during the whole lifetime of a device, and they can be replaced only by reflashing the entire device using a programmer.
+These parameters should be the same during the whole lifetime of a device, and they can be replaced only by reprogramming the entire device using a programmer.

 <p align="center">
   <img src="../../examples/platform/nrfconnect/doc/images/Logo_RGB_H-small.png" alt="Nordic Semiconductor logo"/>